AnyLog-co/documentation/starting an anylog instance.md

 #### All Nodes

+* Directory structure to maintain local copy of the blockchain and local data was created.
+ Dictionary definitions that map to the directory structure used.
+Use ```dictionary show``` to see all the dictionary definitions.
 * Correct IP and ports defined.
 Use ```!ip``` to see the default IP used on each machine.
-* Dictionary definitions that map to the directory structure used.
-Use ```dictionary show``` to see all the dictionary definitions.
 * Listener for TCP incoming messages.
 Use ```show connections``` to see open connections.
 Use ```run tcp server [ip] [port]``` to declare a TCP connection.